Enabling digital change for a connected future

 A new IoT regulatory framework for Europe

-The value IoT could bring to Europe is well recognised and if the regulatory landscape is right.
-Realising these benefits could transform Europe’s standing in terms of global competitiveness and 5G connectivity.
-IoT cuts across a wide variety of market sectors, emphasising the need for a cross-sectoral policy approach.
-Taking input from a number of different industries, Vodafone has prepared this white paper, which proposes a new regulatory framework for IoT in the EU.
+The value IoT could bring to Europe is well recognised.
+If the regulatory landscape is right, these benefits could transform Europe’s standing in terms of global competitiveness and 5G connectivity.
+In order to unlock these advantages, a new cross-sectoral regulatory framework is needed.

 Realising the economic potential of machine-generated, non-personal data in the EU